kyleniemeyer/kyleniemeyer.com/index.markdown

 <img class='inset right' src='/images/kyle-niemeyer-web.jpg' title='Kyle Niemeyer' width='180px' />

-I'm Kyle Niemeyer, an Assitant Professor (Senior Research) in mechanical engineering at Oregon State University.
+I'm Kyle Niemeyer, an Assitant Professor of mechanical engineering in the [School of Mechanical, Industrial, and Manufacturing Engineering](http://mime.oregonstate.edu) at [Oregon State University](http://oregonstate.edu/).

 My research interests generally focus on computational modeling of multi-physics fluid flows relevant to applications in aerospace, transportation, and energy systems.
 My specific expertise is mainly in reacting flows, and more recently in fluid-structure interaction.